natmegsweden/NatMEG-PD_data/README.md

 # NatMEG-PD data preperation

-Scripts for preperation of data for the Nationalfacility for Magnetoecephalography's Parkinson's Disease dataset (NatMEG-PD).
+Scripts for preperation of data for the National facility for Magnetoecephalography's Parkinson's Disease dataset (NatMEG-PD).

 For information about NatMEG-PD please refer to the following publication;